ie-ai-class/ml-training-2025/T05_project_setup/S01_instruction.md

 - Check by `git config --list`

-# Create a new project
+# Creating a new project

 - Create a new folder (e.g. `project`)
   - `mkdir project`